dtanzer/typetactoe/Steps.md

     }

 3 Tests removed - 48 passing.
 Two boolean sub-expression, one exception and two helper functions removed from production code.

+## Step 3: Enabled Strict Type Checking

+...this required me to add some more type annotations; Otherwise, everything is still the same as after Step 2.